mozilla/nunjucks/docs/templating.md

 ```

 ### string
-Make a string unicode if it isn’t already.
+Make a string unicode if it isn’t already:

 **Input**